ericXin95616/ECS150_Project2/REPORT.md

     + handle the timer interrupt by the handler that simulate *uthread_yield*.

 ### Test Files
+  + *test_preempt.c*:
     + Create a thread and call an infinite loop, *preempt* should work.
-  + If *preempt* is not working, the thread will not run, because no interrupt.
+    + If *preempt* is not working, the thread will not run, because no interrupt
     + If *preempt* works fine, print "Preemption is working."
     + and exit with status EXIT_SUCCESS.